MicrosoftDocs/architecture-center/docs/reference-architectures/ai/training-deep-learning.md

 1. Create the Docker containers for each deep learning framework and transfer them to a container registry (Docker Hub).

-1. Create a Batch AI pool that will also mount the Batch AI file server.
+1. Create a Batch AI pool that also mounts the Batch AI file server.

 1. Submit jobs.
 Each pulls in the appropriate Docker image and scripts.